Digital Data Flow

 Rationale

-The Digital Data Flow (DDF) initiative aims to modernize clinical trials by enabling a digital workflow to allow for the automated creation of study assets and configuration of study systems to support clinical trial execution.
+The initiative will help to modernize clinical trials by enabling a digital workflow to allow for the automated creation of study assets and configuration of study systems to support clinical trial execution.
 This initiative will establish a foundation for a future state of automated and dynamic readiness that can transform the drug development process.

 Benefits